zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

   > set PATH=<Ice installation root directory>\bin\x64;%PATH%

-If you do not want to use the Ice Visual Studio Extension described above then you will have to configure Visual Studio manually in order to build Ice applications.
+If you do not want to use the Ice Visual Studio Extension described above, you will have to configure Visual Studio manually in order to build Ice applications.
 This involves adding the locations of the Ice header files, libraries, and executables to Visual Studio's configuration.
 Follow these steps: